-The weapon owner must be clearly informed as to whether a weapon has been classified as a contact or non-contact weapon at the conclusion of the inspection.
+The weapon owner must be informed as to whether a weapon has been classified as a contact or non-contact weapon after the inspection.
 The owner should also be briefed as to the meanings of these terms.

 When a weapon has been successfully inspected it may then be utilized for its authorized purposes.
 Non-contact weapons that require marking should either be marked during the inspection process or before the weapon is brought back to the Dojo a second time.
 In either case, the weapon may not be used for contact purposes.

 If you bring a weapon into the Dojo you agree that the weapon can be inspected by any qualified inspector at any time.
 Instructors will from time to time inspect all weapons to ensure they have not become damaged or otherwise represent a safety risk to the practitioner or others after repetitive usage.
 These inspections are meant to be routine and in no way should be considered embarrassing or punitive.
 Everyone will have his or her weapon inspected several times each year.
 We suggest that you carefully observe and ask questions during such inspections so that you can learn how to properly inspect the weapon yourself.
 You should then inspect your weapon every time you pick it up.